Hi, thanks for dropping in!

 I have travelled lots.
 As in, I have been to every continent.
 I have laid in the snow with penguins in Antarctica, sat with mountain gorillas in Uganda, trekked Patagonia and drunk champagne while skydiving in South America.

 I am a 30 year Army veteran.
 Before I was an Army photographer, I was a military musician and played baritone saxophone and clarinet.

 I am terrified of spiders.

 Neil is my better half and is the best thing to happen to me.

-Passionate for all things basketball, Neil plays masters basketball and represented Australia in Helsinki in 2019.
+Passionate for all things basketball, Neil plays masters basketball and represented Australia in Helsinki in 2019 and Argentina in 2023.

 Neil also loves motorbikes, and anything else that is fast.